If you are wondering what are the most beautiful cities in Europe, surprisingly it is a more common question than you think.

 Don’t forget to wander through the bright coloured Gamla Stan or the old town, which also has some of the best cafes and restaurants for a bite and a drink.

-Whether it is the bright yellow trams or the Moorish mosaics or the bustling neighbourhood of Alfama – there are many reasons why Lisbon should be on this list of the most beautiful cities in Europe.
+Whether it is the bright yellow trams the Moorish mosaics or the bustling neighbourhood of Alfama – there are many reasons why Lisbon should be on this list of the most beautiful cities in Europe.

-The capital city of Portugal on the hill adorning the coastal line of Atlantic is known for its pastel-coloured monuments, splendid hill-top views, castles, bridges, gorgeous beaches and museums.
+The capital city of Portugal on the hill adorning the coastal line of the Atlantic is known for its pastel-coloured monuments, splendid hill-top views, castles, bridges, gorgeous beaches and museums.